Pedestrian Attribute Recognition: A Survey: The Review of PAR Algorithms

 \subsubsection{FaFS (CVPR-2017) \cite{lu2017fullyafs}}

 The target of multi-task learning is to share relevant information across these tasks to help improve final generalization performance.
 Most hand-designed deep neural networks conduct both shared and task-specific feature learning.
 Different from existing works, FaFS \cite{lu2017fullyafs} is proposed to design compact multi-task deep learning architecture automatically.
 This algorithm starts with a thin multi-layer network and dynamically widens it in a greedy manner during training.
-This will create a tree-like deep architecture by repeating above widening procedure and similar tasks reside in the same branch until at the top layer.
-Fig. \ref{DeepAlgorithms-FaFS} (right sub-figure) illustrate this process.
-Fig. \ref{DeepAlgorithms-FaFS} (left figure) gives a comparison between the thin network and VGG-16 model.
-The weight parameters of thin network is initialized by minimizing the objective function as follows with simultaneous orthogonal matching pursuit (SOMP) \cite{tropp2006algorithmsSOMP}:
+This will create a tree-like deep architecture by repeating the above widening procedure and similar tasks reside in the same branch until at the top layer.
+Fig. \ref{DeepAlgorithms-FaFS} (right sub-figure) illustrates this process.
+Fig. \ref{DeepAlgorithms-FaFS} (left figure) gives a comparison between the thin network and the VGG-16 model.
+The weight parameters of the thin network are initialized by minimizing the objective function as follows with simultaneous orthogonal matching pursuit (SOMP) \cite{tropp2006algorithmsSOMP}:

 where $W^{p,l}$ is the parameters of the pre-trained model at layer $l$ with $d$ rows. $W^{p,l}_{w:}$ denote a truncated weight matrix at only keeps the rows indexed by the set $\omega$.
-This initialization process is done layer by layer and applicable for both convolutional and fully connected layers.
+This initialization process is done layer by layer and is applicable for both convolutional and fully connected layers.

 Then, a layer-wise model widening is adopted to widen the thin network, as shown in Fig. \ref{DeepAlgorithms-FaFS} (right sub-figure).
-This operation is started from output layer and recursively in a top-down manner towards the lower layers.
-It is also to worthy to note that each branch is associated with a sub-set of tasks.
-They also separate the similar and dissimilar tasks into different groups according to the probability which is a affinity between a pair of tasks.
+This operation is started from the output layer and recursively in a top-down manner towards the lower layers.
+It is also worth noting that each branch is associated with a subset of tasks.
+They also separate the similar and dissimilar tasks into different groups according to the probability which is an affinity between a pair of tasks.